PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/angular/performance.md

-# Performance
+---
+title: Configure MSAL to use your router for client-side navigation
+description: How to configure MSAL Angular to use your router's navigate function for client-side navigation
+author: Dickson-Mwendia
+manager: CelesteDG

+ms.topic: reference
+ms.date: 11/29/2023
+ms.author: emilylauber
+ms.reviewer: dmwendia,cwerner, owenrichards, kengaderdus
+---

-## How to configure `@azure/msal-angular` to use your router's navigate function for client-side navigation
+# How to configure `@azure/msal-angular` to use your router's navigate function for client-side navigation

 By default, when MSAL.js needs to navigate from one page in your application to another it will reassign `window.location`, causing a full frame redirect to the other page and causing your application to re-render.
 If you're using the Angular Router this may be undesireable since the Router enables "client-side" navigation and shows or hides only the parts of the page as necessary.